jilljenn/andrewcharlesjones.github.io/_posts/2022-10-08-linear-models-stat-tests.md

 $$H_0: \frac{n_1}{n} = \cdots \frac{n_K}{n},$$

 and the alternative hypothesis is that at least one of these proportions is unequal to the rest.
+Notice that the null hypothesis is equivalent to the hypothesis that the counts are equal, $n_1 = \cdots = n_K.$

 We can model the count of each group with a Poisson GLM: